chopperverapat/Stock-cp/readme.md

 # Stock Product Management System

 Welcome to the Stock Product Management System project repository!
-This project aims to provide a web-based system for managing stock products, transactions, and authentication using the Go programming language and the Gin web framework.
+This project aims to provide a web-based system for managing stock products, transactions, and authentication using the Go programming language : the Gin web framework and database : gorm and sqlite .

 ## Table of Contents